pachyderm/docs/content/latest/deploy-manage/deploy/quickstart.md

  console:
    enabled: true
 ```
-#### Deploy Pachyderm Enterprise with Console
+#### Deploy Enterprise with Console
- Note that when deploying Pachyderm Enterprise with Console, **we create a default mock user (username:`admin`, password: `password`)** to authenticate yourself to Console so you don't have to connect an Identity Provider to make things work.
+ Note that when deploying Enterprise with Console, **we create a default mock user (username:`admin`, password: `password`)** to authenticate yourself to Console so you don't have to connect an Identity Provider to make things work.
 The mock user is a [Cluster Admin](../../../enterprise/auth/authorization#cluster-roles) per default.

 ```yaml
  deployTarget: "AMAZON"